SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/user-account-creation.md

 ## Future Implementation:
-* Providing a   UML or similar diagram to help readers visualize the concepts captured in the written tutorial.
+* Provide a UML or similar diagram to help readers visualize the concepts captured in the written tutorial.
 * A separate document that explains the backend (or developer's perspective) of creating a user account.
 In other words, an explanation of what happens **behind the scenes** will be provided.